Advanced Electrical and Electronics Engineering and Scientific Journal

 Optimisation of Energy Efficiency in MU Buildings using WSAN

-Abstract Oil and gas remain the largest sources of the primary energy used for the production of electricity in KSA.
-Based on data published in [1], 57% of electricity generation comes from oil and 43% come from gas.
-These main two resources give total installed power generation capacity about 45000 MW.
-The consumption of energy (per capita electricity consumption) increases day by day due to different factors like increasing use of energy intensive appliances such as air conditions and ovens and subsidised tariffs.
-Subsidising the electricity tariffs is also a factor for the intensive use of electricity in the domestic and industrial sectors.
-The governmental buildings consume about 11% of the total national energy consumption, and 60% of this percentage is lost due to the misuse of the light and air conditions [14].
-This loss could be reduced by using a smart system that monitor and control operation of light and air conditions in all administrative buildings.
-Smart light, smart window, and motion sensors, etc. can be used to increase the energy efficiency of the administrative buildings.
-Optimisation of energy efficiency in Majmaah University (MU) administrative buildings using a wireless sensor and actuator network (WSAN) is an efficient method for managing the power consumption.
+Oil and gas remain the largest sources of the primary energy used for the production of electricity in KSA.
+Based on data published in the paper, 57% of electricity generation comes from oil and 43% come from gas.
+The governmental buildings consume about 11% of the total national energy consumption, and 60% of this percentage is lost due to the misuse of the light and air conditions.
+This loss could be reduced by usi...

 Processors Speed Acceleration Models Based on Single and Multi-Core Computing

-Abstract the power and energy normalisation to increase the performance of muti-core processors is one of the challenges for processors designers.
+The power and energy normalisation to increase the performance of multi-core processors is one of the challenges for processor designers.
 Several models cover the power and performance of multi-core processors.
-In this work, we will try to explain such models and proposing an excellent model that concerns the advantages and drawbacks of these architecture models.
-The target is to get a high acceleration based on the optimum balance between power and performance.
-This is achieved by including additional process’s features.
-For multi-core processors using the pipelining techniques show a very high acceleration but with low power and energy normalisation.
-Working sequentially and concentrating on the multi- core principle show an adequate speed acceleration with high normalised power and energy.
-The results show better performance using the extended model between 0.08% to 0.15%.
+In this work, models are discussed and an extended model is proposed to consider the advantages and drawbacks of these architecture models.
+The target is to get a high acceleration based on the optimum balance...

 Minimising of Energy-Consuming of Power Allocation in OFDM-Based Cognitive Radio Systems Using a Modified Water-Filling Algorithm

-Abstract In this work, the water-filling system is proposed to calculate the energy is consuming of power allocation in OFDM-based cognitive radio systems.
+In this work, the water-filling system is proposed to calculate the energy consuming of power allocation in OFDM-based cognitive radio systems.
 The conventional water-filling algorithm shows high complexity.
 To minimise this complexity and to minimise the energy-consuming, a simplified water-filling algorithm is modified.
-It was evident from extracted results that lowering complexity and minimising the energy-consuming will affect the performance of the system regarding the probability of error mainly.
-The proposed algorithm can be improved if the secondary multi-carrier system is considered instead of the initial allocation.
+It was evident from extracted results that lowering complexity and minimising the energy-consumi...

 Maximizing the Power Output of Photovoltaic Systems Using Modified Power Point Tracking